sapporo-wes/sapporo-service/README.md

 - [snakemake](https://snakemake.readthedocs.io/en/stable/)
 - [ep3 (experimental)](https://github.com/tom-tan/ep3)

-Another feature of sapporo-service is the mode that can only execute workflows registered by the system administrator.
+Another feature of the sapporo-service is the mode that can only execute workflows registered by the system administrator.
 This feature is useful when building a WES in a shared HPC environment.

 ## Install and Run

-sapporo-service supports Python 3.6 or newer.
+The sapporo-service supports Python 3.6 or newer.

 ```bash
 $ pip3 install sapporo